-SIDRA INTERSECTION includes a network model for closely-spaced intersection and general network applications (currently up to 20 Sites are allowed).
+SIDRA INTERSECTION includes a network model for closely-spaced intersection and general network applications (up to 50 Sites in SI-9).
 This facility can be used for modelling of paired (closely-spaced) intersections including staggered T intersections, freeway signalised diamond interchange, freeway roundabout interchange, diverging diamond interchange (signalised), fully-signalised roundabout (including signalised circulating roads), large signalised intersection with wide median storage areas, staged crossings at sign-controlled intersections, pedestrian crossings near intersections, and some complex intersection arrangements.

 The SIDRA INTERSECTION network model is a unique lane-based micro-analytical model unlike traditional analytical link-based network models where links represent lane groups in which traffic conditions of individual lanes are aggregated and therefore lost in more aggregated traffic units.
 An approach-based method is a more extreme case of this where differing conditions of traffic in all approach lanes are aggregated to some assumed average (balanced) condition.
 Such link-based (lane-group based) and approach-based network models cannot identify backward spread of congestion for closely spaced intersections.

 Two fundamental elements of the lane-based traffic network model in SIDRA INTERSECTION are (i) determination of the backward spread of congestion as queues on downstream lanes block upstream lanes (queue spillback), and (ii) application of capacity constraint to oversaturated upstream lanes for determining exit flow rates, thus limiting the flows entering downstream lanes.
 These two elements are highly interactive with opposing effects.
 A network-wide iterative process is used to find a solution that balances these opposing effects.